breuerfelix/breuerfelix.github.io/about.md

 I am Felix, a [Computer Science Student](https://www.th-koeln.de) living in Cologne _(Germany)_, born in 1994 and tired of updating my age.

-After finishing my apprenticeship in Mechatronics at [Schwarze Robitec](https://www.schwarze-robitec.com), I spend some time working as a Software Developer in different companies.
+After finishing my apprenticeship in Mechatronics at [Schwarze Robitec](https://www.schwarze-robitec.com), I spend some time working as a Software Developer in different companies while studying Computer Science at the [University of Cologne](https://www.th-koeln.de).
-Currently I work as a DevOps Engineer at [inovex](https://www.inovex.de) while studying.
+Currently I enjoy working fulltime as a DevOps Engineer at [inovex](https://www.inovex.de).

 Trying out new technologies is one thing I love the most doing in my spare time.
 I also enjoy solving difficult boulder problems and strumming the guitar.